Vidmapps/vanilla-js-poker/README.md

 ## About The Project

-A skill test to make a website made on plain Javascript - no modules used.
+A skill test to make a website made on a plain Javascript - no modules used.

 ### Usage